Lessons Learned from Starting a Business

-GreenShootsFX is a fairly new endeavor.
-And now that we have months of business-launching experience under our belts, we want to share what we’ve learned.
+GreenShootsFX is a fairly new venture with months of business-launching experience under our belts.
+We want to share what we’ve learned with you.

 When we were investigating several platforms to support our business, we made some assumptions about platform capability based on what we knew certain vendors could provide.
-Thankfully we didn’t get caught out, but the exercise DID emphasize the need to ask the most basic of questions.
-And to ensure consistency, the need to ask the same set of questions to each prospective service provider, no matter what we knew or thought we knew each could do.
+The exercise DID emphasize the need to ask the most basic of questions.
+To ensure consistency, there was a need to ask the same set of questions to each prospective service provider, no matter what we knew or thought we knew each could do.

 Don’t rush to launch.

 The excitement to do so – or maybe the need for income – can be overwhelming.
-3 a.m. finishes, as we balanced what clients wanted with what we knew they needed, were regular.
-(Often, six nights (or mornings!) per week.)
+Staying up until 3 a.m. as we balanced what clients wanted with what we knew they needed was a regular occurrence.
+(Often, six nights [or mornings!] per week).
 But we were fueled and buoyed by what we knew we could deliver, and the difference and impact we could make for US businesses.